SpencerEricksen/PCBA_downloads_oxphos/README.md

-# OXPHOS Inhibitor Project Data: examination of propensity of unsaturated carbonyl containing molecules to inhibit OXPHOS

-use advanced query to find PubChem BioAssays (AIDs) with potentially relevant data https://www.ncbi.nlm.nih.gov/pcassay/advanced
+# Pipeline for compiling PubChem BioAssay data for all compounds with deposited testing outcomes against a given target system.

+Here, we applied this pipeline against our target phenotype/mechanism of interest the OXPHOS pathway.
+Here we obtained all compund assay data from assays associated with OXPHOS inhibition--a mechanism involving as least several different targets or biochemical sites.

+The pipeline begings with a search based on key word terms in the 'Assay Description' to identify assays potentially related to our target with potentially relevant data.
+Here is the site for structuring and submitting your query: https://www.ncbi.nlm.nih.gov/pcassay/advanced

-the following query returns 4645 assays--performed on May 22, 2019 at 13:51
+The following query returns 4645 assays--performed on May 22, 2019 at 13:51

 >("electron transport chain"[Assay Description] OR "mitochondrial complex"[Assay Description] OR "mitochondrial respiratory chain"[Assay Description] OR "mitochondrial membrane potential"[Assay Description])

+This query returns 4645 AIDs in a list that can be downloaed ('pcassay_result.txt').

+###############

     2019-06-28
     total substance records: 361124